Marine 0-5 Tottenham: Vinicius hat-trick and history for Devine as Spurs sail through

 Carlos Vinicius scored a first-half hat-trick as Tottenham cruised past non-league Marine in a 5-0 FA Cup third-round rout.

-The Brazilian scored twice from a combined range of around three yards and added a sumptuous third following Lucas Moura's top-quality free-kick.
+The Brazilian scored twice from a combined range of around three yards and added a sumptuous third after Lucas Moura's top-quality free-kick.

 Alfie Devine was introduced at half-time to become Tottenham's youngest ever player and the teenager, at 16 years and 163 days, made a swift impact to drill home the fifth on the hour.

-That completed the scoring at Rossett Park as eighth-tier Marine, who are 161 places below Spurs in the English league pyramid, inevitably succumbed against top-flight opponents.
+That completed the scoring at Rossett Park as eighth-tier Marine, 161 places below Spurs in the English league pyramid, inevitably succumbed against top-flight opponent.

 Neil Kengni interrupted Spurs' early monopoly of the ball to crash a 35-yard dipping shot off the crossbar but, after surviving the heart-in-mouth moment, Dele Alli teed up Vinicius to jink past Bayleigh Passant and finish on the goalline.